Aria-Deploy/Aria-Demo-Production/README.md

 ## How to Use

-1. Clone the repository
+1. Clone the repository.

-2. Install the dependencies
+2. Install the dependencies.

 ```bash
 npm install
 ```

-3. Create a `.env` file in the Aria-Demo-Production root directory.
-Add the name of an AWS SSH key.
+3. (OPTIONAL) To use an AWS SSH key, create a `.env` file in the Aria-Demo-Production root directory, and add the name of an AWS SSH key.

 ```
 SSH_KEY_PAIR='YOUR_KEY_PAIR'
 ```

-4. Create the CDK stack
+4. Create the CDK stack.

 ```bash
 npx cdk deploy \